Fred F. Bassetti

 Fellow | AIA

-The son of Norwegian and Italian immigrant parents, Frederick Forde Bassetti grew up in Seattle and earned a Bachelor of Architecture from the University of Washington in 1942 and a Master of Architecture from Harvard University in 1946.
+The son of Norwegian and Italian immigrant parents, Frederick Forde Bassetti was born on January 31, 1917.
+He grew up in Seattle and earned a Bachelor of Architecture from the University of Washington in 1942 and a Master of Architecture from Harvard University in 1946.

-Their public, commercial, and civic projects include the Lakeview Elementary School (1954) and the Mercer Island High School (1958) both on Mercer Island, the East Shore Unitarian Church in Bellevue (1957), the Bouillion Building (1961) and Library (1961) at Central Washington University.
-In 1962, the firm of Bassetti & Morse dissolved, and Fred Bassetti & Company (later Bassetti Architects) came into existence.
+Their public, commercial, and civic projects include the Lakeview Elementary School (1954) and the Mercer Island High School (1958) both on Mercer Island; the East Shore Unitarian Church in Bellevue (1957); and the Bouillion Building & Library (1961) at Central Washington University.

+For reasons unknown, in 1962 the partnership dissolved and Bassetti & Morse and each formed their own independent firms.
 Now on his own, Bassetti continued to receive large commissions.
-These included the Children’s Zoo at Woodland Park, dormitories and libraries at Central and Western Washington State Universities, a variety of buildings at the University of Washington and Washington State University, the 37-story Seattle Federal Building (1974), the US Embassy building in Portugal (1979-1983), East Pine Street Substation (1966), the PACCAR Technical Facility at Mount Vernon, and the 62-story AT&T Gateway Tower (1981-1991).
+These included the Children’s Zoo at Woodland Park (1967); Ridgeway Dormitories at Western Washington State University (1965); the East Pine Street Substation (1966); a variety of buildings at the University of Washington and Washington State University; the 37-story Seattle Federal Courthouse Building (1974, with John Graham & Co.); the Seattle Aquarium (1976); the US Embassy in Portugal (1979-1983); the PACCAR Technical Facility in Mount Vernon (1982); and the 62-story AT&T Gateway Tower (1981-1990).

-Among Bassetti’s many professional leadership activities, he served on the Board of Allied Arts of Seattle, the Seattle Landmarks Preservation Board, and the Seattle Design Commission.
-He also served as President of the Seattle Chapter of the AIA in 1967-1968 and was awarded to the college of Fellows in 1968.
-A recipient of the AIA Seattle Medal, Bassetti received recognition as an Academician of the National Institute of Design, and was nominated for the Pritzker Prize in 1989.
+Well respected by his colleagues he was awarded into the College of Fellows in 1968.
+He wa also a recipient of the AIA Seattle Medal, received recognition as an Academician of the National Institute of Design, and was nominated for the Pritzker Prize in 1989.

 Bassetti passed away in Seattle on December 5, 2013.